sumakshi/Bank-of-England/README.md

 **Credits**

-All the data credits to Bank of England
+All the data credits to BoE